Robert Wright (South Carolina judge): Background

 The octagonal font in St. Edmunds Church bears eight coats of arms carved on the instructions of Rector Theophilus Pickering in 1711, one on each face, marking a notable union and there is a one for Lambton impaling Wright (the marriage of Freville Lambton and Anne Wright) and one for Wright impaling Johnson (the marriage of Robert Wright and Alicea Pitt (née Johnson)) probably indicating the beneficence of the families to the church.
 Robert also had a private pew which would have been in exchange for a financial contribution to the church and which is still present near the pulpit.

 It is evident that Robert retained ties to London as he had his first child there named Isabella after her mother Isabella in 1703 when Robert was 37 and Isabella 28.
 Robert's dateable and provable appearance in London society coincides with the ascension of Queen Anne to the throne in 1702.
 He went on to father six more children with Isabella between 1703 and 1716.
 His fourth son was James who subsequently became Sir James Wright, colonial Governor of Georgia before the American War of Independence.

 In 1715 Queen Anne was succeeded by the Hanoverian King George I and, a Jacobite Rebellion was suppressed and London once again became a safe place for Robert.
 There is evidence that he began to surrender his titles to land and property in Sedgefield which may be an indication he had little further to do with the area.

 Alicia died in November 1723 and was buried in St. Edmunds Church on 27 November.
 In My Zeal for the Real Happiness of Both Great Britain and the Colonies: The Conflicting Imperial Career of Sir James Wright Robert G. Brooking states that one week later in December Robert married Isabella Bulman at St. Giles in the Fields, London.
 It was known as a ‘marriage mill’, a convenient church for a speedily arranged marriage.

-At least two records exist of the marriage of Robert Wright, widower, and Isabella Bulman, a spinster from St. Giles in the Fields, a bond from 4 December 1723, and an allegation from 11 December 1723.
-In the allegation, Robert Wright is said to be 40 years old, and Isabella Bulman 26 years old.
-This does not match up with the ages of the actual couple at the time, as Robert Wright would have been about 57 years old and Isabella 48.
-It seems unlikely therefore, that this is the marriage in question.
-If an official ceremony ever took place at all before or after their departure to the New World, it seems it must be looked for elsewhere.